SFI, FIA & SNELL TAG GUIDE

 FIA certification tags now, are always accompanied with a security, hologram sticker - designed to makes it harder to counterfeit the product.
 Each hologram is unique to that one item.
 The most up-to-date FIA homologations have gold hologram stickers, the previous generation was silver.

 Note: A Silver FIA hologram does not indicate the product is out-of-date and cannot be used.
-It simple indicates an earlier model with that previous generation’s homologation
+It simple indicates an earlier model and one that complies with generation’s safety homologations.

-SNELL auto helmet tags are now harder to find.
+SNELL auto helmet tags are now harder to access.
 Search for them under the interior foam.
 SNELL updates its certification requirements every five years.
 Currently it is SA2020 for auto helmets and K2020 for karting.
 Most auto sport organizations will accept SA2015 or K2015.
-In October 2025 Snell will (should) introduce their SA2025 models.
-Frequently, these helmets are not immediately available and the models gradually reach the US market.
+In October 2025 Snell will introduce their SA2025 models.
+Often these helmets are not immediately available with a gradual introduction to the US market.
 Each motorsports club or racing organization will adapt to the situation.
-Before the 2026 season check the groups helmet requirements.
+Before the 2026 season check the groups current helmet requirements.

 Helmets can be FIA and/or SNELL tagged.
 International racing series require a FIA helmet.
 The FIA works differently and does not automatically change the homologation every five years.
-They change or upgrade their testing requirements for the level of the sport and/or when they believe it is necessary - adapting to new safety requirements, critical events, new technology and material.
+They change or upgrade their testing criteria for the level of the sport and/or when they believe it is necessary - adapting to new safety requirements, critical events, new technology and the availability of new materials.